dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/how-to-use-mailto-to-send-mail-from-a-page.md

 ---
-title: "How to: Use mailto: to Send Mail From a Page" ms.date: "03/30/2017"
+title: "How to: Use mailto: to Send Mail From a Page"
+description: "Learn how to use mailto: to send mail from a page in this article, by means of an included code example in XAML." ms.date: "03/30/2017"
 helpviewer_keywords:
   - "sending mail from pages with mailto:"